Lerob28/Music_app_With_flutter/README.md

 3 - trying to play the music fetching from device with just_audio package
         ## getting error and try to solve it ( multidexsupport error on android app)

+4- add single page for now playing song and redirect user to it 5- make song playing when redirecting
+6- implement the play pause song functionnality
+7- implement the stop song when navigating back to the songs list